tansive/tansive/README.md

 - the actions they perform
 - who triggered them

-All with full execution graph visibility and tamper-evident audit logs.
+All with full execution graph visibility and audit logs.

-Developers can embed agent workflows into existing apps or build new solutions on top of their data — in their current programming language, without learning complex SDKs or specialized frameworks.

-Ops teams can run agents just like they run APIs and services today — declaratively, securely, and with full observability and compliance.

-Tansive is in **early alpha (0.1.0)** — not production-ready, but functional enough to explore in real workflows.

-We’re gathering feedback from teams who care about integrating AI agents safely and governing them with clear policies and auditability.
-If these challenges matter to you, your ideas can help shape where Tansive goes next.
-We invite you to check out the demos, documentation, and try Tansive out.
+Tansive lets developers run AI agents with controlled access to tools — you define what tools each agent can use, and Tansive enforces those rules while logging everything that happens with full tool call traces.

+For Ops Teams, Tansive provides a `yaml` based control plane for running AI agents and tools with enterprise-grade security and observability.

 ---